 The goals of this event are threefold:

 - Starting conversations: It is rare that 300 of the best and the brightest in Food System Innovation — everyone from farmers, wholesalers, landowners and multinational ag/food behemoths to startups, investors, retailers and consumers — gather in one place to discuss and debate the big issues and challenges they’re all facing.
-Davos on the Delta identifies and presents the timeliest information to this select group of industry leaders, kickstarting conversations and relationships that are shaping the future of Food System Innovation.
+We identify and presents the timeliest information to this select group of industry leaders, kickstarting conversations and relationships that are shaping the future of Food System Innovation.

 - Identifying leaders: The next generation of Food System Innovators aren’t coming out of corporate R&D departments.
 They are entrepreneurs, toiling away at startups and solving big problems.
-Davos on the Delta brings these entrepreneurs together and introduces them — and their technologies — to the investors and corporate executives that can help drive their work forward.
+Memphis brings these entrepreneurs together and introduces them — and their technologies — to the investors and corporate executives that can help drive their work forward.

 - Creating partnerships: Innovation does not happen in a vacuum.
 Partnerships between stakeholders are critical to developing new technologies and making a real impact in the field.
-Startups, enterprises and investors need to work together to ensure that the promise of Innovation becomes a reality, and these partnerships are formed at Davos on the Delta.
+Startups, enterprises and investors need to work together to ensure that the promise of Innovation becomes a reality, and these partnerships are formed at Memphis in May.

 - Food System Startups